 I am an archaeological scientist interested in the development and application of analytical techniques, of chronometric and other nature, to archaeological and palaeoenvironmental investigations.

 I specialise in radiocarbon dating, and have extensive experience in sample collection, development of new protocols for decontaminating archaeological material, and the statistical interpretation of AMS results using Bayesian modelling.
-I am also interested in the application of other analytical tools, such as collagen peptides fingerprinting and stable isotopes, to better understand the archaeological record.
+I am also interested in the application of other analytical tools, such as collagen peptide fingerprinting (also known as ZooMS) and stable isotopes, to better understand the archaeological record.

-The majority of my work focuses on Pleistocene-age sites from Eurasia, Africa, and recently, in America.
-I have led research activities and projects involving multi-period research questions and sites, spanning from the Palaeolithic to the Byzantine/Medieval era.
+The majority of my work focuses on Pleistocene-age sites from Eurasia and Africa.
+I have led research activities and projects involving multi-period research questions and sites, spanning from the Middle Palaeolithic to the Byzantine/Medieval era.

 In 2017, I joined the Department of Archaeology at the Max Planck Insitute for the Science of Human History in Jena (Germany) as Group Leader and Principal Investigator of FINDER, a 5-year research project funded by the European Research Council.

-Since 2013, I have been the William Golding Junior Research Fellow at Brasenose College; prior to this I was a Junior Fellow of Linacre College and a student at Keble College, all at Oxford.
+Since 2013, I have been the William Golding Junior Research Fellow at Brasenose College; prior to this I was Junior Fellow of Linacre College and student at Keble College, all at Oxford.